 There is street art ALL over the city but Claridon Alley is extra special.
 It’s an entire alley painted with murals.
 Some are permanent, some switch out every few months.
 It’s really fun to walk down this alley and find a fun photo opp!

-Sutro Baths & Land’s End Labyrinth
+13. Sutro Baths & Land’s End Labyrinth

 Most visitors never make it to the west side of the city, and even fewer find Sutro Baths or the Land’s End Labyrinth.
 We personally love to go hiking here, but on clear sunny evenings, this area is STUNNING for photos.

 Sutro Baths used to be huge bathhouses that are now in ruins.
 They’re basically adult jungle gyms that you an climb all over.
 They touch the ocean during high tide and result in stunning photos in the evening.

 At the corner of North Beach and FiDi is the San Francisco Flatiron Building!
-It’s a nice shade of green and behind it, the Transamerica Building stands, resulting is a really fun photo op walking across the street!
+It’s a nice shade of green and behind it, the iconic Transamerica Pyramid Building stands, resulting is a really fun photo op walking across the street!

 Our Chinatown is one of the oldest in the country!
 It has a really cool Dragon’s Gate marking the entrance, tons of street art and of course, lanterns hanging over the roads.
 Grab some dumplings after you snap a photo in the street!

-Le Marais Bakery
+17. Le Marais Bakery

 Le Marais is our favorite bakery and brunch spot in the city!
 The owners are so nice and have mastered not only chic decor but delicious food.
 Come for the pastries and brunch, stay for the colorful tiles and French vibes.
 There are three locations around the city, but the Castro location is my favorite!

-This cafe probably isn’t on best photography spots in bay area list, but it’s a very Insta-famous cafe because they make super colorful lattes!
+This cafe probably isn’t on best photography spots in Bay Area list, but it’s a very Insta-famous cafe because they make super colorful lattes!
 Rainbow ones, red ones, pink ones, if you can dream it, they probably can make it.

-Japanese Tea Garden
+20. Japanese Tea Garden

 It’s small but looks like you stepped into a real Japanese Tea Garden in Japan.
 There are a few pagodas, circle bridge, koi ponds and even a tea shop you can dine at!
 We love walking around here in the mornings when the fog hangs low and makes this garden extra pretty.

-Piers on Embarcadero
+23. Piers on Embarcadero

 Along the Embarcardero are tons of piers that you can walk out on.
 Each one is a bit different and offers slightly different views of the city skyline behind you.

-Union Square at Christmas
+24. Union Square at Christmas

 Union Square goes ALL OUT for Christmas with a huge tree and an ice skating rink.
 Next door is Macy’s which also usually hangs a wreath or lights.
 Come at dusk to ice skate on the ink & snap photos on the ice in front of the tree!
 Bonus points of wearing matching holiday sweaters.

 I hear you have to get there right when it opens otherwise they sell out of all the pastries, but the sign will always be there for photos!

 Grace Cathedral is probably the most famous church in San Francisco.
 It sits high on a hill and also happens to look exactly like Notre Dame in my opinion.
 Has a spire and everything (well, you know, before Notre Dame burned and lost the spire.)